-As part of change to Iowa State’s fall 2020 academic calendar, final exams will be held Saturday, November 21; and Monday-Wednesday, November 23-25.
-Holding final exams on Saturday, and on Monday-Wednesday during the week of Thanksgiving, will allow the university to finish the semester before Thanksgiving, and provide three weeks of additional winter break before classes resume for the Spring 2021 semester.
+As part of change to Iowa State’s fall 2020 academic calendar, final exams will be held Saturday, Nov.
+21; and Monday-Wednesday, Nov.
+23-25.
+Holding final exams on Saturday, and on Monday-Wednesday during the week of Thanksgiving, will allow the university to finish the semester before Thanksgiving, and provide additional time over winter break before classes resume for the Spring 2021 semester.

 How will student teaching assignments be impacted?

 Student teaching assignments follow the academic calendar and contract times of the school district where the student is placed, and must include a minimum of 14 weeks in the classroom to meet state and university requirements.
 Generally, if student teaching assignments start Aug.
 23 or later, student teachers will need to complete the remainder of their experience after the end of Iowa State’s fall semester in November.